OTGroupGoe/DomainDecomposition/README.md

 Mauro Bonafini and Bernhard Schmitzer. *Domain decomposition for entropy  regularized optimal transport*.
 Numerische Mathematik, 149:819–870, 2021.

 <a id="2">[2]</a>
-Ismael Medina and Bernhard Schmitzer. *Flow updates for more efficient domain decomposition in entropic optimal transport*. arXiv:**TODO**, 2024.
+Ismael Medina and Bernhard Schmitzer. *Flow updates for decomposition of entropic optimal transport*. arXiv:2405.09400, 2024.